Text Analysis: Everything you need to know

 We see that this comment requires some kind of action immediately in order to keep customer satisfaction up and thus, the comment can be immediately flagged as Action needed: High Priority and the company can be notified.

 Aspect Based Sentiment Analysis

 Often what might be of value to the firms with multiple products or firms with products that offer a wide range of solutions, is to know what products their customers are talking about in addition to knowing their customer’s sentiment about the same.
 ABSA has been formulated as an NLP problem and the solution developed for it is faster and cheaper compared to monitoring via human efforts.

 “I really hated the table purchase from your website.
 It did not have a good finish”

 Here, the aspect table, which is one of the products the company offers, has been spoken about in a negative sense.

 In some scenarios, in addition to analysing the performance of the product, companies might have a requirement to also track, for example, the performance of specific brands registered under them.
 Custom Pattern Extraction models can be used to extract and track these keywords, thus helping companies in brand monitoring.

 “Sheraton always provides the best room service”

 For example, if a hotel booking website wants to track the performance of specific hotels (here “Sheraton”) under them, this can be done by keeping track of the specific brand name appearing in the reviews.

-Businesses can benefit from using all these types of text analysis to gain customer insights from a variety of data channels, from NPS reviews to customer support tickets.
+Businesses can benefit from using all these types of text analysis to gain customer insights from a variety of customer touchpoints, from NPS reviews to customer support tickets.